khanhtra/Game-of-Life/README.md

 The program has methods for a 1D array as well, but the main program will not simulate this currently.

-The code follows these sets of rules for the Game of Life for each simulation:
-- _Any live cell with 2 or 3 neighbors surive._
-- _Any dead cell with 3 or more neighbors become a dead cell._
-- _Otherwise, cells will die in the next iteration._

 **Special Notes**